Where Redistricting Fights Stand Across The Country

 Pennsylvania

 Status: The U.S. Supreme Court denied an emergency appeal from Republicans last week after the state Supreme Court struck down the GOP-drawn 2011 congressional map.
 The Republican-controlled legislature and the Democratic governor were given until Thursday to agree to a new map.
-The governor rejected the revised Republican map, calling it a "partisan gerrymander that does not comply with the court's order or the state's constitution.
+The governor rejected the revised Republican map, calling it a "partisan gerrymander that does not comply with the court's order or the state's constitution."

 Today, @GovernorTomWolf told @SupremeCtofPA that he will not accept the proposed map GOP @PaLegis leaders submitted because it, too, is a partisan gerrymander that does not comply with the court’s order or PA’s Constitution. https://t.co/zxBW008cch— The Press Office (@GovernorsOffice) February 13, 2018